eturkmenoglu/ViewLongTermRetainedData/README.md

 ---

-## 🚀 Future Enhancements

-- Role-based access controls for sensitive attachment visibility.
-- Audit logging of who viewed/downloaded archived content.
-- Expand support for other activity types (e.g., phone calls, appointments).

----

 ## 📁 Dependencies

 - Microsoft Dataverse with Long Term Retention enabled.
 - Power Apps (Canvas App embedded in Model-Driven App).
 - Power Automate (Cloud Flows).
 - PCF Gallery – Canvas File Downloader control.

----

-## 🧠 Author Notes

-This solution is built to empower audit and support teams without compromising Dataverse storage optimization.
-Feel free to extend or adapt this accelerator based on your specific retention policy structure or compliance needs.

----

-## 📝 License

-MIT License or as applicable to your internal deployment model.

 ---